ALASdoo/alasdoo_com_v2/content/english/our-story.md

   blocks:
   - title : "The beginning"
     image: "images/ALAS_start.jpg"
-    alt: "An old photo of the team of developers who founded Alas company." content : "The story of ALAS begins in 1988 when computer science was just finding its footing in Serbia.
+    alt: "An old photo of the team of developers who founded ALAS company." content : "The story of ALAS begins in 1988 when computer science was just finding its footing in Serbia.
 Sandor Somogyi and Dragan Nedeljkovic, the advocates of the application of computer technology, have joined forces with some of the most important IT developers in Zrenjanin, and founded the company that has become the symbol of change, a synonym of modern times, and the correct way of incorporating and developing information technologies in large agricultural and manufacturing systems."

   - title : "Modern times"